Integral cohomology of quotients via toric geometry: Examples of applications

 where $C_{M^m_{7}}$ is the Fujiki constant of $M^m_{7}$.
 Then, knowing that the Beauville--Bogomolov form is integral and indivisible, we have $C_{M^m_{7}}=\frac{7^{m-1}(2m)!}{m!2^m}$ and we get the lattice:

 \end{proof} We can also compute the Betti numbers.
 We provide the computation for $m=2$ or $3$. \begin{prop} We have:

-\end{prop} \begin{proof} In Remark \ref{torsion2}, we have compute the $\ell_+^*(S^{[m]})$ for $p=5,7$ and $m=2,3$.
-Moreover in the proof of Corollary \ref{degecoro}, we have seen that $\ell_-^*(S^{[m]})=0$ for $p=5$ (resp. $7$) and $m\leq 4$ (resp. $m\leq 6$).
-The Betti numbers of $S^{[m]}$ are well known and was determined by Göttsche \cite{Got} (see, for instance, \cite[Remark 2.1]{Kapfer2} for the explicit values).
+\end{prop} \begin{proof} In Remark \ref{torsion2}, we have computed the $\ell_+^*(S^{[m]})$ for $p=5,7$ and $m=2,3$.
+Moreover in the proof of Corollary~\ref{degecoro}, we have seen that $\ell_-^*(S^{[m]})=0$ for $p=5$ (resp. $7$) and $m\leq 4$ (resp. $m\leq 6$).
+The Betti numbers of $S^{[m]}$ are well known and were determined by G\"ottsche \cite{Got} (see, for instance, \cite[Remark 2.1]{Kapfer2} for the explicit values).
 Hence, we can deduce $\ell_p^*(S^{[m]})$ from the following equation of Theorem \ref{gene19} (v):

 Then, we deduce the Betti number from Theorem \ref{gene19} (v):

 \end{proof} With the same method, we can also provide the Betti numbers of $M_5^m$ and $M_7^m$ when $m\geq 4$.
 With enough patience or a computer, we compute the $\ell_+^*(S^{[m]})$ directly from (\ref{symy}) (see \cite{Kapfer2} for similar techniques).